Facts about Joan Collins

 Joan Collins Biography

-Her sister is popular novelist Jackie Collins.
-Joan appeared in two movies based on Jackie’s books, The Stud (1978) and The Bitch (1979)… She was once married to Anthony Newley, the British pop star who wrote the songs “The Candy Man” (made famous by Sammy Davis, Jr.) and “Goldfinger” (made famous by James Bond).
+Popular novelist Jackie Collins is a sister of Joan Collins.
+Joan appeared in two movies based on Jackie’s books: The Stud (1978) and The Bitch (1979)… Joan Collins was once married to Anthony Newley, the British pop star who wrote the songs “The Candy Man” (made famous by Sammy Davis, Jr.) and “Goldfinger” (made famous by James Bond).
+In all, Joan Collins has been married five times: to Maxwell Reed (from 1952 until their divorce in 1956); to Anthony Newley (from 1963 until their divorce in 1971); to Ronald Kass (married in 1972, annulled in 1983); to Peter Holm (married in 1985, annulled in 1987); and to Percy Gibson (married in 2002).